-Table 5-11 Optional attributes (continued) ------------ --------------------- -------------
+Table 5-12 Optional attributes ------------ ---------------------

+Optional attribute Description

+Arguments Passes arguments to the process.
+If a process is controlled by a script, the script is passed as an argument.
+Multiple arguments must be separated by a single space.
+A string cannot accommodate more than one space between arguments, nor allow for leading or trailing whitespace characters.
+Arguments must not exceed 80 characters (total).

+Type and dimension: string-scalar

+Example: "- a 8"

-Optional attribute Description IgnoreArgs A flag that indicates whether monitor ignores the argument list.
+IgnoreArgs A flag that indicates whether monitor ignores the argument list.

 If the value is 0, it checks the process pathname and argument list.
 If the value is 1, it only checks for the executable pathname and ignores the rest of the argument list.

-Type and dimension: boolean-scalar Default: 0
+Type and dimension: boolean-scalar

+Default: 0

 '''

 type ProcessOnOnly (

 static str ArgList[] = { IgnoreArgs, PathName, Arguments }

 static int ContainerOpts{} = { RunInContainer=1, PassCInfo=0 }

 static str Operations = OnOnly

 boolean IgnoreArgs = 0

 str PathName

 str Arguments

-)

 '''